 When you employ an Architect, you’re not just paying for drawings – you’re paying for their knowledge, skill and experience.
 While working through a design, an architect will be thinking about how it could be built, the structural implications, the applicable Building Regulations and the likely cost.

-We bring expertise, knowledge and skill to your project.
-We will guide you through the work stages and maximise the potential of your project to best suit you.
+We are ARB and RIBA registered and bring our expertise, knowledge and skill to all projects that we work on.
+We will guide you through the work stages and work with you to maximise the potential of your project to best suit you.

 Architects’ fees vary depending on the location and complexity of the project and level of service expected from them.
 Some architects will base their charges on a percentage of a total project cost, others as a fixed price lump sum or on a time charge basis.